htim327/NonHermitianDriving/docs/source/ModifiedAFAI.rst

     end
     end

-The following helper function generates the matrices :math:`measmats` and :math:`rotmats` that are used to flip the external qubit depending on the number of present at the sites of interest and to move particles between sites, respectively.
+The following helper function generates the matrices :math:`measmats` and :math:`rotmats` that are used to flip the external qubit depending on the number of particles present at the sites of interest and to move particles between sites, respectively.

 .. code-block:: matlab